The 5 Largest Broker-Dealers Overview

 Charles Schwab

-Today, Schwab has 37 million brokerage accounts, making it a formidable competitor with the other two we have just looked at.
-The 37 million figure includes both full-service and self-directed brokerage accounts.
+38.9 million figure includes active brokerage accounts.
 Then there are workplace plan participant accounts that Schwab oversees.
 These are accounts such as 401(k) accounts.
-Schwab has 5.6 million of these.
+Schwab has

 Learn more in